Modeling Spatio-Temporal Transport: From Rigid Advection to Realistic Dynamics: Generalization via Velocity Structures

-In some settings it is more natural to assume the random field locally satisfies the wave equation.
-This means for every spatial location $\bs$ and time point $t$ we define a velocity field $\mathbf{v}(\bs,t)$ defining a velocity at that time and spatial point.
-Assuming $Z(\bs,t)$ locally satisfies the wave equation then we get the following stochastic process: \begin{definition}[Evolving frozen field] A random field $Z(\bs,t)$ is a {\em evolving frozen field} if there is a deterministic velocity field $\mathbf{v}(\bs,t)\in{\mathbb{R}}^d$, and a random field $X_S(\bs)$ with $\bs\in {\mathbb{R}}^d$ and covariance function $c_{XX}^{(S)}(\bh)$ such that
+In some settings it is more natural to assume the random field {\em locally} satisfies the wave equation.
+This means that, for every spatial location $\bs$ and time point $t$, we define a velocity $\mathbf{v}(\bs,t)$, where $\mathbf{v}: \mathbb{R}^2 \times \mathbb{R}^{+} \to \mathbb{R}^2$ is a continuous vector field.
+With this in mind, we propose the following stochastic process: